M Idioms

 make sense out of (someone or something)

-I tried very hard to make sense out of the terrible tragedy at the hotel.
+We tried hard to make sense out of the tragedy at the hotel.

 make short work of (something)

-He made short work of the typing and has started working on the other report.
+I made short work of the first report and started to work on the other report.

 make (someone or something) available to (someone)

-The company made a car available to the sales staff.
+The company made a car available to the salesman.

 make (someone) eat crow

-- cause someone to admit an error or retract a statement
+- to cause someone to admit an error or retract a statement

-I wanted the supervisor to eat crow and admit that she had made a mistake.
+I want the supervisor to eat crow and admit that she made a mistake.

 make (someone) look good

-- cause someone to appear successful or competent
+- to cause someone to appear successful or competent

-The new sales contract that I had won made me look good.
+The new sales contract that I got made me look very good in my company.

 make (someone) look ridiculous